The Vision

 The planned boarding school, as it has evolved, will be open to any young Black man who is struggling in a traditional educational institution, not solely to L.I.T.E. program participants.

-What makes the Princess Place fire station site desirable?
+What makes the Princess Place fire station a desirable site?

 In 2016, when LINC leadership learned that the fire station at 3933 Princess Place was closing, and because it had been “residential” for firemen, it became an attractive site for the boarding school because the building could be easily adapted for both educational and residential use.